IKKuzmova21/the_last_battalion_logic_games/README.md

 ## 📋 Description:

-*This repo is all about our Word and Math Project.
+*This repo is about our Word and Math Project.
 Our task was to create an application or a game in C++ .
 We have decided to make a Hangman game, in which you can play the hangman game with different words we have picked for you.*